 At the time, I didn’t think much of it, as Google immediately began to filter the types of queries that Bennett was using.
 When you tried to Google a range like that, Google would serve up a page that said something along the lines of “You’re a bad person”.

-About six months ago, while reminiscing with an old friend, this hack came to mind again.
+About six months ago, while reminiscing with an old friend, this credit card number hack came to mind again.
 Soon-after, I discovered something alarming.
 Not terribly alarming, but certainly alarming—so I notified Google, and waited.
 After a month without a response, I notified them again to no avail.

 With a minor tweak on Haselton’s old trick, I was able to Google Credit Card numbers, Social Security numbers, and any other sensitive information of interest.

-I was curious if it was still possible to harvest numbers the way we could in 2007.
+I was curious if it was still possible to get credit card numbers online the way we could in 2007.
 As any good Engineer, I usually approach things using a properly construed and intelligent plan that needs to be perfectly executed with the utmost precision.
 If you have tried that method, you might know that it can fail really hard—in which case your careful planning and effort goes to waste.

 In IT we have a tendency to over-intellectualize, even when it isn’t exactly warranted.
 I have seen my friends and colleagues completely break applications using seemingly random inputs.
 Their success rate was stunning and the effort they put into it was close to zero.
 That’s when I learned that to open a door, sometimes you just have to knock.